dasarpai/old.dasarpai.github.io/_dsblog/2025-03-18-Return-of-Sunita-William-from-ISS.md

 3. **Historical and Political Influence** – The U.S. played a major role in space exploration, and NASA has a long history of publicizing its missions.
 The Cold War space race also contributed to this focus.
 4. **Private Sector Involvement** – With companies like **SpaceX and Boeing** now sending astronauts, U.S. missions attract more attention.
 5. **English-Language Dominance** – Since most international news sources use English, American astronauts often get more coverage compared to Russian or Chinese astronauts.
-6. **Sunita is India Name** - People in India specially Hindus and Christians find as if it their own family member.
-So India media encash this because Indians like to know more about her.
-It is good for Indian because we infuse inspiration in our children with the name resonating to our culture.
-Like Kalpana Chawala, columbia incident in 2003 our children too interest in space.
+6. **Sunita is Indian Name** - People in India especially Hindus and Christians find as if it their own family member.
+So Indian media encashed this because Indians like to know more about her.
+It is good for Indian because we can infuse an inspiration in our children with the name resonating to our culture.
+It is like Kalpana Chawala, Columbia incident in 2003 our children took interest in space sciences.

 However, space agencies like **Roscosmos, ESA, JAXA, and CNSA** also celebrate their astronauts.
 If you follow international news, you’ll see coverage of **Russian cosmonauts, European astronauts, and Chinese taikonauts** as well.